ng-Classic/ng-classic/aio/content/guide/zone.md

 ### Displaying and updating data in Angular

-In Angular, you can display data by binding controls in an HTML template to the properties of an Angular component.
+In Angular, you can display data by binding controls in an HTML template to the properties of an Angular Classiccomponent.

 <code-example header="src/app/app.component.ts" path="displaying-data/src/app/app.component.1.ts"></code-example>

-You can also bind DOM events to a method of an Angular component.
+You can also bind DOM events to a method of an Angular Classiccomponent.
-In such methods, you can also update a property of the Angular component, which updates the corresponding data displayed in the template.
+In such methods, you can also update a property of the Angular Classiccomponent, which updates the corresponding data displayed in the template.

 <code-example header="src/app/click-me.component.ts" path="user-input/src/app/click-me.component.ts" region="click-me-component"></code-example>

 In both of the preceding examples, the component's code updates only the property of the component.
 The HTML is also updated automatically.
-This guide describes how and when Angular renders the HTML based on the data from the Angular component.
+This guide describes how and when Angular Classicrenders the HTML based on the data from the Angular Classiccomponent.

 ### Detecting changes with plain JavaScript